cfuehrmann/bringer/README.markdown

 The executable you need to make a keyboard shortcut for is then "bringer.native" or "bringer.byte", respectively.

-Remark: the "extlib" stands for the above-mentioned "Batteries" As we can see, the "batteries included"-library (extlib) needs to be on your system besides the standard installation of O
+Remark: the "extlib" stands for the above-mentioned "Batteries".
-Caml.

 Configuration